zelhajou/ft_algo_push_swap/README.md

 - Provides detailed instructions on running the program and testing.
 - Offers a clear and well-structured codebase for easy understanding and modification.

+## My algorithm

+The algorithm is a variation of a divide-and-conquer sorting method designed specifically for two stacks.
+The approach combines concepts from selection sort, insertion sort, and merge sort.

+**Algorithm approach**: The algorithm takes a divide-and-conquer approach for stacks larger than three.
+It divides stack_a into smaller chunks and pushes these chunks to stack_b.
+It then sorts the remaining elements in stack_a and gradually pushes back elements from stack_b to stack_a in a sorted manner.

+**Stack structure**: The stack structure (t_stack) is assumed to have at least two members: value, which is the integer value of the element, and index, which is the initial position or index of the element in the unsorted stack_a.
+The stack is implemented as a singly linked list, given the presence of the next pointer

 ## Getting Started

 Follow these steps to get started with the Push Swap project: